 If you have any questions regarding connecting BetterWorks to your JIRA instance, please reach out to our Customer Success team.

 If you know what issues you want to link to the objective, you can manually add these via a basic search.
-Start by naming your key result, then click the + Add an integration icon on either the Create Objective or on the Objective Detail page.
+Start by naming your key result in the creation stage, then click the JIRA icon in the integration option panel.
 This will bring up a search bar where you can perform a basic search of your JIRA instance.
 BetterWorks provides issues that match the search, which you can then click to add to your key result:

 Often when you set up your objectives and key results, not all of the issues in JIRA have been established.
 Examples include fixing bugs over the course of the quarter or all of the issues linked to an epic.
 You can choose to continuously populate key results with query results in these instances.